 Bachata Ambassador® Vesa explains the

-Authentic Bachata (=the way Dominicans dance bachata) is a dance genre of it's own and shouldn't be confused with international bachata (=the way non-dominicans dance e.g. Bachata Moderna, Fusion Bachata, Sensual Bachata, Urban Bachata or in general International Bachata).
-International dancers cannot necessarily dance with Dominicans, because the international bachata is not directly compatible with authentic bachata.
-The Dominican way has a different structure with preferred patterns and practices.
-The structural rules of authentic bachata are commonly known among Dominicans and therefore they dance well together.
-If authentic bachata would not have a structure and common practices Dominicans wouldn't be able to dance with each others.
+Authentic Bachata (=the way Dominicans dance bachata) is a dance genre of it's own and shouldn't be confused with International Bachata (=the way non-dominicans dance Bachata Moderna, Fusion Bachata, Bachata Sensual, Urban Bachata or in general International Bachata).
+International dancers cannot necessarily dance successfully with Dominicans, because the international bachata brands are not directly compatible with authentic.
+The Authentic Bachata has a different structure, patterns and practices.
+The structural rules of authentic bachata are commonly known among Dominicans and therefore they can dance well together.
+If the authentic bachata wouldn't have well-known structure and common practices Dominicans wouldn't be able to dance with each others.

 Dominicans call it BACHATA